Skip to Content

 Shallow weeds in the lake at Linggai Park in Lake Maninjau.

-However, just before the main tourist area, there’s a small collection of round benches overlooking a shallow bay where you can watch the fishing boats make their rounds in the morning.
-This is a good place to relax.
+Just before the main tourist area, there’s a small collection of round benches overlooking a shallow bay where you can watch the fishing boats make their rounds in the morning.

 6. Visit Bayur Central Mosque